 Obviously, they know about design, and as you can see, they use a very basic newsletter with few elements but very easy to understand.

-A logo, a header, a featured image, a text with some tips, and a call to action.
+A logo design, a header, a featured image, a text with some tips, and a call to action.

 Nothing too complicated or superfluous.